tdwg/dwc-for-biologging/use-cases/movebank-gps/README.md

 ## Rationale

-Lossy transformation of GPS data formatted in the [Movebank Attribute Dictionary](https://www.movebank.org/node/2381) to Darwin Core that can be indexed by GBIF.
+Lossy transformation of GPS data formatted in the [Movebank Attribute Dictionary](https://www.movebank.org/node/2381) to Darwin Core that could be indexed by GBIF/OBIS.

 ## Example dataset